gbv/paia/paia.md

 Document errors
   : Unknown document URIs and failed attempts to request, renew, or cancel
     a document _do not result_ in an error response.
-Instead they are indicated by the `doc.error` response field.
+Instead they are indicated by the `doc.error` response field, which SHOULD contain a human-readable error message.
+Form and type of document error messages are not specified, so clients SHOULD use these strings for display only.

     For instance the following response, returned with HTTP status code 200, could result from a [request] for an item given by an unknown URI:

     ~~~~ {.json}
     {